Rmater/intelligent-prompt-chain/README.md

-Welcome to the Intelligent Prompt Chain
+👌Welcome to the Intelligent Prompt Chain👌

 Automates user story breakdown into: